 I’ve already touched on the capabilities of tar.
 It is a powerful tool with a lot of options.
 The various options and file types may make the command appear more complicated than it really is.
 As always, my goal is to demystify the command line.
 So let’s break things down into smaller pieces before combining several options in the examples.

 Here is a table of commonly used options.
 Keep in mind, this is just the beginning.
-I reccomend going throught the help documentation yourself to find even more possibilities once you feel comfortable.
+I recommend going through the help documentation yourself to find even more possibilities once you feel comfortable.

 |-c,||–create||create a new archive|